xieweiAlex/English_Learning/words/2020/words-May.md

 **dead-ass** honest

 **disturbance**
-Experts are trying to figure out why the coronavirus is so **capricious**
 **fatality** vs **mortality**
 **metropolis**
 while **teeming** cities like Bangkok, Baghdad, New Delhi and Lagos have, so far, largely been spared.